The United Food Bank and Services of Plant City, Inc.

 He is active in the Plant City community, serving on Board of Directors for the Improvement League of Plant City, Bealsville Incorporated, and Plant City Photo Archives & History Center Advisory Council and Board of Directors and volunteer instructor for the Plant City Youth Forensic Science Club (2014 -current).
 Prior community service includes serving as the Improvement League President (1995- 2002), President, Kiwanis Breakfast Club (1997), Board of Directors, Plant City Chamber of Commerce, Co-Chair Hillsborough County School Board Capacity Council (Strawberry Crest H.S.), President Plant City Eagles Youth Football & Cheerleading Program (2004-2014), Lakeside Station/Brownfield Clean-Up, Liaison Project Manager, Eagles Youth Sports Complex and MLK Multi-Purpose Building in Plant City.

 Silvia Azorin Dodson was born in Camaguey, Cuba.
-She is the daughter of Jossie de Quesada Azorin and the late E. Antonio Azorin.
-Her family escaped from their native country in 1960, when Fidel Castro brought change to Cuba and with it communism.
+She is the daughter of Maria Josefa (Jossie) de Quesada Azorin and the late E. Antonio Azorin.
+Her family escaped from their native country in 1960 after Fidel Castro’s revolution brought change to Cuba and with it communism; forcing all private properties to be government owned.

-The Azorin brothers and their families moved to Plant City, Florida in 1963.
-The brothers; Rogelio, Manuel, and Antonio with the assistance of local investors and friends, built Florida Brick & Clay Company, Inc., manufacturers of clay pavers and pool coping products.
-With perseverance and the grace of God, the company is in its 45th year of production.
+The Azorin brothers and their families left all their properties and personal belongings and moved to Plant City in 1963.
+The brothers Rogelio, Manuel, and Antonio, with the support of local investors and friends, built Florida Brick & Clay Company; manufacturers of quality clay pavers and pool coping products.
+A family run business, Silvia began working with the company in many capacities but eventually was the Customer Service Manager.

 Dodie is currently the Controller for Cone & Graham, Inc. in Tampa – a road and bridge building contractor.
-She has worked in the construction industry for twenty-eight years.
-Dodie is an honor graduate from Saint Leo College (University) where she majored in Business.
+She has worked in the construction industry since 1990.
+Dodie is an honor graduate from Saint Leo University where she majored in Business.
 She is proud to have been born and raised in Plant City and is happy to still call this her home.
 She loves Plant City and is excited to serve on the United Food Bank Board where she hopes she can help to make a positive impact in her community.

 Dodie is not a stranger to community service – she considers it the ‘right thing to do.’
-She loves the Arts (Visual and Performing), and she has served on the Board of Managers for Plant City Entertainment, Inc. since 1989, having just completed another term as its President.
-In addition, she holds positions on the Arts Council of Plant City, Plant City Photo Archives and History Center Advisory Board, Friends of the Bruton Memorial Library, Plant City Christmas Parade, Inc., Veteran’s Monument Committee, Florida Strawberry Festival Ambassador Co-Captain, Neighborhood Village Co-Captain, and Queen’s Exhibit Co-Captain.
+She loves the Arts (Visual and Performing), and she served on the Board of Managers for Plant City Entertainment, Inc. from 1989 – 2017.
+In addition, she holds positions on the Arts Council of Plant City Board, Plant City Photo Archives and History Center Advisory Board, City of Plant City Library Board, Plant City Christmas Parade, Inc. Board (Current President), Veteran’s Monument Park Committee, Florida Strawberry Festival Ambassador Co-Captain, Neighborhood Village Co-Captain, and Queen’s Exhibit Co-Captain.
 In prior years, Dodie has served on the boards of the Business and Professional Women’s Club, American Business Women, Junior Woman’s Club, Lioness Club, and the American Cancer Society.
-She has attended the First United Methodist Church of Plant City for many years, and has served in the past on the Board of Trustees.
+She has attended the First United Methodist Church of Plant City for many years and has served in the past on the Board of Trustees.

 Donna Burke joined the United Food Bank board of directors in early 2012.
 She is a Plant City native, having graduated from Plant City High School and then Florida Southern College with a degree in Business Administration.
 She holds an MBA from Saint Leo College and holds a CPSM certification.
 Donna is a Purchasing Manager with Mosaic Fertilizer, LLC.
 She is a member of Springhead Baptist Church and enjoys spending time with her husband, Don, and their three children, Tyler, Haley and Jackson.

-Earl Biggs has worked Gordon Food Service for 35 years and is currently the director of transportation.
+Earl Biggs has worked Gordon Food Service for 37 years and is currently the Corporate Regional Operations Director for the midwest and southeastern United States..
 He is a U.S Army Veteran that serviced in the Army Security Agency for 3 years.
 He married to Faith Biggs that is a sales director for Thirty-One and President of their local HOA.
 They have 5 children and 9 grandchildren and enjoy seeing them as often as they can.
 They also enjoy going on cruises and spending time with friend and family.

 Bill McDaniel has served in various capacities with the City of Plant City since 1985.
 Starting his municipal government career as a police officer, Bill rose through the ranks and was appointed Chief of Police in December 1996, a position he held until November 2012.
-In January 2013, Bill was appointed as Assistant City Manager for the City of Plant City, and continues to serve in that role.
+In January 2013, Bill was appointed as Assistant City Manager and in January 2018 was appointed City Manger for the City of Plant City, and continues to serve in that role.
 Bill has served on numerous committees and boards over the last 30-plus years, including the Plant City Public Safety Employees’ Pension Board, and East Hillsborough Law Enforcement Appreciation Association.
 In his spare time, Bill enjoys motorcycle riding and photography.

 Brian West – (Emeritus)

-Brian is a third generation citizen, and life-long resident of Plant City.
+Brian is a third-generation citizen and life-long resident, of Plant City, FL.
 He is a graduate of Plant City High School and Florida Southern College where he earned a Bachelor’s Degree in Human Resource Management, with a minor in Finance.